Coming Soon 👀 At the beginning of April, you’ll be

 No, I was referring to the public occasions where that is not used, but uses the first verse “America, America, God shed his grace on thee, and crown thy good with brotherhood, from sea to shining sea.” as a refrain on all verses to avoid the verses implying there is room for improvement.

-Polsixe about 8 years ago
+Polsixe over 8 years ago

 Oh say, can you see, by the dawn’s early light…

-Duncan Idaho about 8 years ago
+Duncan Idaho over 8 years ago

 How about; If you don’t respect the anthem, you don’t get to play and get fined $100,000.00 ?